openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 	// Optional -- defaults to `defaultRaidGroupType` present in `PoolConfig` Type string `json:"type"`

-	// LoadType can have following values :
+	// Designation can have following values :
 	// readCache -- The raid group is a read cache.
 	// writeCache -- The raid group is a write cache.
 	// spare -- The raid group is spare.
 	// "" -- Empty value means this will be used a regular vdev to form pool.
 	// What about default value ?
 Can this be changed after some point of time.
-	LoadType string `json:"load_type"`
+	Designation string `json:"designation"`
 	// BlockDevices contains a list of block devices that
 	// constitute this raid group.